ldbib/MEDLINEXMLToJSON/README.md

 The U.S. National Library of Medicine have a page about MEDLINE® here http://www.nlm.nih.gov/pubs/factsheets/medline.html

+It's developed for the 2014 version of the MEDLINE® XML DTD (Document type definition).

 ## Dependencies
 The only dependency is the XML parser [sax](https://github.com/isaacs/sax-js) by [Isaac Z. Schlueter](https://github.com/isaacs).